How to Get Rid of Fruit Flies Naturally

 4. Use, freeze or compost all overripe fruits and vegetables.

 5. Don’t keep any vegetable or meat scraps in your garbage can inside your home.
 Place your vegetable scraps in a bag or freezer bag and put them in the freezer.
-You should either make soup out of them, bury them in a compost pile, or keep them sealed frozen and throw them away in an outside garbage can.
+You should either make soup out of them, bury them in a compost pile, or keep them frozen in a sealed bag, and throw them away in an outside garbage can.

 7. Wash all dishes and clear the drains in your sink.
 You can also pour baking soda followed by white vinegar into your drains to kill any fruit flies that may be breeding there.